 Case Review & Documentation

-1. Supervisors must maintain an ongoing awareness of all clients who comprise a supervisee's caseload.
-While it is the supervisee's primary responsibility to brief the supervisor about each client, the supervisor is also expected to take the initiative in reviewing all cases on a regular basis.
-Each supervisor must decide the actual frequency and depth of such case briefings taking into account the supervisee's degree of competence and the level of liability risk acceptable to the supervisor.
+1. Telesupervisors must maintain an ongoing awareness of all clients who comprise a telesupervisee's caseload.
+While it is the telesupervisee's primary responsibility to brief the telesupervisor about each client, the telesupervisor is also expected to take the initiative in reviewing all cases on a regular basis.
+Each telesupervisor must decide the actual frequency and depth of such case briefings taking into account the telesupervisee's degree of competence and the level of liability risk acceptable to the telesupervisor.

-2. Clinical supervisors are expected to review audio/video tapes on a regular basis.
-At the discretion of the supervisor, the number of tapes reviewed each week may vary depending on the supervisee's degree of competence and the level of liability risk acceptable to the supervisor.
+2. Telesupervisors are expected to review audio/video tapes on a regular basis when audio/video tapes are available.
+If telesupervisees are providing telemental health services only, and are unable to conduct audio/video recording of session, review of audio/video tapes may be suspended temporarily.
+At the discretion of the telesupervisor, the number of tapes reviewed each week may vary depending on the telesupervisee's degree of competence and the level of liability risk acceptable to the telesupervisor.

-3. Clinical supervisors (including senior group co-leaders) should read and co-sign each progress note written by the supervisee.
-This includes entries regarding cancellations, no-shows, critical incidents, actions taken, etc. Supervisors are expected to provide evaluative feedback about the quality of progress notes and may require any editing which will improve the notes as written by the supervisee.
+3. Telesupervisors (including senior group co-leaders) should read and co-sign each progress note written by the telesupervisee.
+This includes entries regarding cancellations, no-shows, critical incidents, actions taken, etc. Teleupervisors are expected to provide evaluative feedback about the quality of progress notes and may require any editing which will improve the notes as written by the telesupervisee.

 Evaluative Feedback Processes

-1. Supervisors are responsible for providing ongoing, timely, and accurate feedback to the supervisee regarding his or her progress, including strengths and areas needing improvement.
-Supervisors are expected to attend formal feedback sessions scheduled by the training director.
+1. Telesupervisors are responsible for providing ongoing, timely, and accurate feedback to the telesupervisee regarding their progress, including strengths and areas needing improvement.
+Telesupervisors are expected to attend formal feedback sessions scheduled by the training director.
 Also, written evaluations as requested by the training director must be provided in a timely manner.

-2. As the need arises, the clinical supervisor and/or group co–leader are expected to contact the Director of Training in a timely manner to discuss questions or concerns about a supervisee.
-Supervisees need to be informed that problems or weaknesses in performance may be reported to the training director.
+2. As the need arises, the telesupervisor and/or group co–leader are expected to contact the Director of Training in a timely manner to discuss questions or concerns about a telesupervisee.
+Telesupervisees need to be informed that problems or weaknesses in performance may be reported to the training director.
 Such reporting must be done in accordance with due process procedures, particularly in instances of problematic performance.

-Transfer of Supervisory Responsibilities
+Transfer of Supervisory and Telesupervisory Responsibilities

 Whenever there is a supervisory re-assignment (such as that which occurs at the end of the first semester), the previous supervisor will continue to be responsible for case management until the first supervisory meeting occurs with the new supervisor.
 The official transfer of cases will occur at that first meeting.

-Expectations of Supervisees
+Expectations of Teleupervisees

 Ethical & Legal Practice

-Supervisees are expected to practice within the bounds of the laws and regulations of the State of Maryland, the policies and professional standards of the Towson University Counseling Center, and the 2002 Ethical Principles of Psychologists and Code of Conduct set forth by the American Psychological Association.
+Telesupervisees are expected to practice within the bounds of the laws and regulations of the State of Maryland, the policies and professional standards of the Towson University Counseling Center, and the 2002 Ethical Principles of Psychologists and Code of Conduct set forth by the American Psychological Association.

 Multicultural Competence

-Supervisors will discuss MC issues w/trainees and assess MC competence
+Telesupervisors will discuss MC issues w/trainees and assess MC competence

 Professional Functioning

-1. Supervisees are expected to make appropriate use of supervision.
-This includes being on time and prepared to take full advantage of learning opportunities, maintaining an openness to learning, openly and directly communicating with the supervisor; and being able to accept and use constructive feedback.
+1. Telesupervisees are expected to make appropriate use of telesupervision.
+This includes being on time and prepared to take full advantage of learning opportunities, maintaining an openness to learning, openly and directly communicating with the telesupervisor; and being able to accept and use constructive feedback.